Joker Composer Hildur Guðnadóttir Just Made Golden Globes History

 Advertisement

 The Icelandic musician and composer is the first woman in 10 years to be shortlisted in the category.
-Tonight, she became the first solo woman ever to take home the trophy in the category, beating out the talented composers behind Little Women, Marriage Story, and Motherless Brooklyn.
+Last night, she became the first solo woman ever to take home the trophy in the category, beating out the talented composers behind Little Women, Marriage Story, and Motherless Brooklyn.

 Guðnadóttir's Golden Globes win puts her just two awards away from becoming a member of the EGOT elites; last year, she won an Emmy for her scoring on HBO's historical drama mini-series Chernobyl, and the composer is potentially on track to win an Oscar for her work on Joker next month.